VertigoRay/GDAXBot/README.md

 - **Buy on Trend S Up**: Only buy when *Trend Short* is up (green).
     + Not checking this will cause buying on either up or down (red).
 - **Trend Long (#)**: The number of trades to include in *Trend Long*.
-    + The more trades you use the *safer* the estimate the trading will be.
+    + The more trades you use the *safer* the estimate is.
 - **Trend Short (#)**: The number of trades to include in *Trend Short*.
-    + The more trades you use the *safer* the estimate the trading will be.
+    + The more trades you use the *safer* the estimate is.
 - **Buy Amount ($)**: Amount of USD ($) to buy when placing a buy offer.
     + *IMPORTANT*: The minimum trade amount is 0.01 coin (aka: BTC, ETH, or LTC).
 If your Amount (in this field) is less than 0.01 coin, your buy will automatically move up to the minimum trade amount.
 Here's the minimum trade amount for the values in the picture:
         * BTC: $2573.75; Minimum Trade: $25.73